Requirements for Nonresidents of Minnesota to Practice Falconry or Acquire Raptors in Minnesota.

 - Nonresidents must list whether they will be trapping an eyass or passage bird, the species they intend to capture, and in which county they intend to capture raptors.

-- Nonresidents must submit the required raptor reporting form to the Minnesota Falconry Coordinator, the federal database, and their state's Falconry Coordinator (if required) within 10 days of capture.
+- Nonresidents must submit the required raptor form to the Minnesota Falconry Coordinator, the federal database, and their state's Falconry Coordinator (if required) within 10 days of capture.

 - The Nonresident Take Permittee must submit a summary of the activities conducted under the permit to Falconry Coordinator by January 31 of the following year, even if they did not take a raptor.
 Failure to submit the required reporting forms may delay acquisition of future Nonresident Take Permits.